Walter Hill Jr.: Affiliations

-In addition to his writings and publications, Hill has also spoken at many conferences, symposiums and panels, and has made many major contributions to organizations dedicated to African American history.
+In addition to his writings and publications, Hill spoke at many conferences, symposiums and panels, and made many major contributions to organizations dedicated to African American history.

-Hill has also served as the Chief Historian for the African-American Civil War Memorial Foundation.
-In addition, he served on the Maryland Commission on African American History and Culture.
+Hill also served as the Chief Historian for the African-American Civil War Memorial Foundation, and on the Maryland Commission on African American History and Culture.
 He served as consultant to the Organization of American Historians and chaired their Historical Documentation and Research Committee.

-In 2006, Hill was honored for his work as archivist and historian.
-He was presented with a Certificate of Appreciation by Archivist of the United States, Allen Weinstein.
-In 2009, one year after his death, NARA colleagues at the annual Association for the Study of African American Life and History (ASALH) luncheon reserved and dedicated a table in his honor.
-They have reserved this table at every luncheon since.
+In 2006, Hill was presented with a Certificate of Appreciation by Archivist of the United States Allen Weinstein.
+Since 2009, one year after his death, NARA colleagues at the annual Association for the Study of African American Life and History (ASALH) luncheons have reserved and dedicated a table in his honor.